mindsparkist/Tech-Support-issues./README.md

 By using rolling logs, organizations can efficiently manage their log data, ensuring that important information is retained while preventing excessive storage consumption.

+Here are some troubleshooting steps for Jabra headphones not working in Windows 11:

+1. Check the connection:
+   - Ensure the headphones are properly connected via Bluetooth or USB.
+   - If using Bluetooth, try reconnecting or removing and re-pairing the device.

+2. Update drivers:
+   - Open Device Manager
+   - Locate your Jabra headphones under "Audio inputs and outputs" or "Bluetooth"
+   - Right-click and select "Update driver"
+   - Choose "Search automatically for updated driver software"

+3. Check Windows audio settings:
+   - Right-click the speaker icon in the taskbar and select "Open Sound settings"
+   - Ensure the correct output device (your Jabra headphones) is selected

+4. Run the Windows troubleshooter:
+   - Go to Settings > System > Troubleshoot > Other troubleshooters
+   - Run the "Playing Audio" troubleshooter

+5. Update Windows:
+   - Go to Settings > Windows Update
+   - Check for and install any available updates

+6. Update Jabra software:
+   - Download and install the latest Jabra Direct or Jabra Sound+ app
+   - Use the app to check for firmware updates for your headphones

+7. Reset the headphones:
+   - Consult your Jabra model's user manual for specific reset instructions

+8. Check for interference:
+   - Move away from other electronic devices that might cause interference

+9. Test on another device:
+   - Try the headphones on a different computer or smartphone to isolate the issue

+If these steps don't resolve the problem, you may want to contact Jabra support for further assistance.
+Would you like me to elaborate on any of these steps?